WanluLiuLab/yasim/doc/src/design.md

 $$

 Where $E_{c}$ is AS Event type $c$.

+## Software Engineering

+YASIM heavily depends on a bioinformatics library `labw_utils`, which is an collection of all code snippets used accross several projects.

 [^Furusawa2003]: Furusawa, C., & Kaneko, K. (2003).
 Zipf's law in gene expression.
 Physical review letters, 90(8), 088102. <https://doi.org/10.1103/PhysRevLett.90.088102>
 [^Ueda2004]: Ueda, H. R., Hayashi, S., Matsuyama, S., Yomo, T., Hashimoto, S., Kay, S. A., Hogenesch, J. B., & Iino, M. (2004).
 Universality and flexibility in gene expression from bacteria to human.
 Proceedings of the National Academy of Sciences of the United States of America, 101(11), 3765–3769. <https://doi.org/10.1073/pnas.0306244101>